Corporate Airlines Flight 5966: In popular culture

-The television series Aircrash Confidential featured the incident in the third episode of Season 2, titled Pilot Fatigue.
+The television series Aircrash Confidential featured the incident in the third episode of season 2, titled "'Pilot Fatigue".

 The crash was also featured in season 23, episode 1 of the Canadian documentary series Mayday, titled "Deadly Exchange".

+The crash was also featured in season 2, episode 1 of the HBO documentary-comedy series The Rehearsal, titled "Gotta Have Fun", which is a reference to the pilot's transcripts from this incident.
+Nathan Fielder recreates this aviation incident using actors reciting the transcripts in a fake cockpit surrounded by a video wall.